Dallas QME (Qualified Medical Evaluator) for Work-Related Foot & Ankle Injuries

 How do foot and ankle injuries happen at work?
 Let’s take a closer look.

 Acute foot injuries occur in a single incident and result in an immediate (and immediately painful) health condition.
-In workplace environments, acute injuries involving the foot and ankle are most often caused by falls, heavy machinery, car accidents, and trips.
+In workplace environments, such incidents involving the foot and ankle are most often caused by falls, heavy machinery, car accidents, and trips.
 However, it is important to note that acute foot injuries such as sprained ankles and muscle strains can happen in almost any backdrop, from walking down the hall at your office to tripping on a flight of stairs.

 Here are a few injury prevention tips for both workers and their employers:

 - Find the right footwear for your job.
 There isn’t a shoe that is perfect for every occupation, so talk to your employer and your colleagues about a shoe with the right attributes for what you do.
-A nurse may benefit from wearing a sturdy clog that supports her during the hours on her feet, while a construction worker needs a steel toed boot.
+A nurse may benefit from wearing a sturdy clog that supports her during the hours on her feet, while a construction worker needs a steel-toed boot.
 Remember that the right footwear in the wrong size can also lead to injury.

 - Know your gait.
 People have different types of feet and walk differently.
 If you have issues with your gait or do not correctly match your gait to your footwear, you could become susceptible to injury.